openstudioproject/openstudio_docs/manual/quickstart.rst

 2. Studio staff
 ---------------

+    In order to add a Staff Schedule, you need to define at least one shift in the system.
+    This can be done by clicking School -> Shift and click the +ADD button at the top right corner of the screen.

-    To add a new staff schedule press the add button in the top-righthand corner.
-Choose a Location, Shift name (add under School -> Shift), Weekday, Start and End time, Startdate and Enddate.
-Afte that you can assign an employee to that shift.
+    To add a new staff schedule, Click Schedule -> Studio Staff.
+Press the +ADD button in the top-righthand corner.
+Choose a Location, Shift name, Weekday, Start and End time, Startdate and Enddate.
+After that you can assign an employee to that shift.
 To add Employees see under School -> Employee.
     On the main page you can manage the current shifts for the Studio staff.

 Customers